Return to Mole Table of Contents

 2) Seek smallest whole-number ratio:

-3) A ratio that involves a third (like the 1.33 just above or something like 2.67) can be thought of this way:
+3) A ratio that involves a third (like the 1.33 just above or something like 2.67) can be thought of as fractions with a denominator of 3.
+Like this:

 4) Multiply by three to get to whole numbers:

-Problem #7: If one molecule with the empirical formula C3H7 has a mass of 1.428 x 10-22 g, determine the molecular formula of the compound.
+Example #7: If one molecule with the empirical formula C3H7 has a mass of 1.428 x 10¯22 g, determine the molecular formula of the compound.

 Solution: